pagreene/doyen/README.md

 First, you will want to ingest the data from the [PubMed FTP server](https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/).
 This involves setting up an ElasticSearch instance, and then running the ingestion pipeline.
-You can find the instructions for setting up ElasticSearch [here](./ingestion_pipeline/README.md).
+You can find the instructions for setting up ElasticSearch in the [ingestion pipeline sub-package](ingestion_pipeline).

 ## Next you will want to set up the REST API